ilhamakbarki/Battery-Zira/README.md

 1. Delete the `Launch_BAT.bat` *shortcut* from the location which opens in **step-3** of ***Install***.
 1. Restart the Computer.

+## 🧋 Contribution

+Pull requests and issue reports are welcome 😊 !

 ## :clap: A Big Thanks To

 ### Stargazers